Why you can trust Gamble USA

 What do betting lines mean?

-The minus sign and plus sign in front of a betting figure on a sports betting line indicates your potential payout and whether you are wagering on the favorite or the underdog.
+The minus sign and plus sign in front of a betting figure on a sports betting line indicate your potential payout and whether you are wagering on the favorite or the underdog.
 If the number is positive, the shows the amount of money you will win if you bet $100.
+All recognized sportsbooks such as DraftKings Sportsbook and FanDuel sportsbook offer betting lines with American odds.

 What is the difference between moneyline and spread?

-A moneyline bet is straightforward as you are simply betting on a specific team to win a game.
-Conversely, wagering on a points spread is about who wins and by how much.
+A Moneyline bet is straightforward as you simply bet on a specific team to win a game.
+Conversely, wagering on a point spread is about who wins and by how much.
+Therefore, point spread bets are slightly more complicated.

 Why would you bet on negative odds?

 Any negative numbers signify the favorite on the betting line.
-If you are really confident about the chances of the favorite winning, you could bet heavily on the negative odds.
+If you are confident about the chances of the favorite winning, you could bet heavily on the unfavorable odds.
 However, beware that anything can happen in sports.

-As any betting guide will tell you, wagering on the moneyline is one of the easiest ways to gamble.
-Sports bettors just choose a team they think has the best chance of winning.
+As any betting guide will tell you, wagering on the Moneyline is one of the easiest ways to gamble.
+Sports bettors choose a team they think has the best chance of winning.
 If the bettors are successful, the sportsbook will pay the amount due.